werf/werf/docs/pages/introduction.md

  - Redeploying of the application into Kubernetes when necessary.
  - Cleaning up old unused images.

-# Define desired state in the Git
+## Define the desired state in the Git

 Werf configuration should be described in the application Git repository, right where application code resides.